 Preventing the introduction of COVID-19 in Longterm Care Facilities

+While other businesses in the state are opening back up, nursing homes should continue to keep their infection control in place.
 To prevent COVID-19 from affecting nursing home residents, the CDC recommends that nursing homes focus on preventing the introduction of respiratory germs.
 The guidelines that the CDC recommends for nursing homes are the same precautions it recommends during flu season.

 To prevent the introduction of the coronavirus to nursing homes, the CDC recommends the following prevention strategies:

 - Entrances should have signs instructing visitors not to visit loved ones if they have any kind of respiratory infection or symptoms.

 - Sick leave policies that allow employees to stay home if they respiratory infection symptoms.

 - Monitor newly admitted residents for respiratory infection symptoms.

 If a resident is found to have a respiratory infection, the nursing facility should implement appropriate policies that prevent the spread of the infection.

 Nursing Home Infection Prevention Best Practices